J4g0n/stampleTestPrototype/README.md

 1. Go to this repo:
   > cd \<PATH_TO_APP\>

-2. Launch chromedriver:
+2. Launch chromedriver if using chrome:
   > nohup chromedriver \&

 3. Launch tests:
   > ./activator test

-4. Add environment variable for OS, append:
+4. (Optional) Add environment variable for selected browser default is chrome, append:
-  > export OS=[OSX | LINUX]
+  > export TEST_BROWSER=[chrome | firefox]
   to .bash_profile or .bashrc
   > source ~/.bash[_profile | rc]

-## Launch test with phantomjs
+## Launch tests (on server)

+0. Run setup test environment script: scripts/setupTests

+1. Add display value globally and preferred browser, add at the end of your .bashrc and make it available in your session by typing source: export TEST_BROWSER=[chrome | firefox] export DISPLAY=:5 source ~/.bashrc

+2. Launch xvbf:
+    scripts/xvbf start

+3. (if using chrome) On firefox, with proper config:
+    ~/applications/chromedriver

+4. Launch tests:
+    ./activator test

+## On phantomJS (there are bugs but it can be fixed i just need to figure it out):
 TODO: currently it is a little bit problematic we have to solve this bug https://github.com/ariya/phantomjs/issues/11637

-## Setup tests with firefox (on server)

-0. Run setup test environment script:
-./setupTests
-source ~/.bashrc

-1. App firefox bin path to config file (type: 'which firefox' inside terminal) and set up dimension (/!\ values must be valid, i will ensure that in the code later):
-/usr/bin/(google-chrome[-stable] | chromium | firefox)
-size: Option[(Int, Int)] = Some((1024, 728))

-2. Add display value globally, add at the end of your .bash_profile or .bashrc and make it available in your session by typing source: export DISPLAY=:5 source ~/.bashrc

-## Launch Tests:

-1. On firefox, with proper config:
-./activator test

-2. On chrome
- a.
-Launch chromedriver
-    ~/chromedriver
- b.
-Launch tests with proper configuration
-    ./activator test

-3. On phantomJS (there are bugs but it can be fixed i just need to figure it out):
-TODO